 Burglary and Trespass charges are serious, and demand a serious defense.
 A conviction often carries the risk of years of incarceration.
 Fortunately, there are numerous ways to protect your liberties and defend your rights.
-The Philadelphia criminal defense attorneys at Montoya Coleman Refuse to Lose.
+The Philadelphia criminal defense attorneys at Coleman Defense Refuse to Lose.

 The law governing Burglary is 18 PaC.S. § 3502.
 In order for a defendant to be convicted, the government must prove: